-Why loads and displacements are not zero in cold state?
+Why loads and displacements are not zero in a cold state?

-I will try to explain this phenomena in this article.
+I will try to explain this phenomenon in this article.

 Let’s imagine the simple piping model – console pipe.
 Anchor on the left end and free end with sliding support at the right.

-In installation state (a) at ambient temperature friction forced doesn’t exist because there’s no displacements.
+In installation state (a) at ambient temperature friction forced doesn’t exist because there are no displacements.
 The anchor load R is zero.

-In operation state (b) pipe elongates and right end slide in right direction.
-Friction force is always directed in the opposite direction of movement.
+In operation state (b) pipe elongates and the right end slides in the right direction.
+The friction force is always directed in the opposite direction of movement.
 Therefore friction force direction is from right to left.
-The friction force value is F= µ *W, where W is support load from weight load, µ is friction factor.
+The friction force value is F= µ *W, where W is the support load from the weight load, and µ is the friction factor.
 The anchor load is R=F.

-Will friction force and support load R exist in cold state (c) or not?
+Will friction force and support load R exist in a cold state (c) or not?
 The answer is yes!
 The right end of the pipe will slide to the left direction during cooling down.
-The friction force will change it’s direction to the right.
-When pipe will reach the ambient temperature friction force will not disappear.
-The anchor load will be R=-F. The effect of friction forces in cold condition looks like cold spring effect.
+The friction force will change its direction to the right.
+When the pipe will reach the ambient temperature friction force will not disappear.
+The anchor load will be R=-F. The effect of friction forces in cold conditions looks like the cold spring effect.
 The pipe remains under tension, support loads are not zero.

-This phenomena can also be illustrated using the heavy brick and spring.
-We push the brick in right direction (b) and then pull it back into left direction (c).
-The spring in cold condition (c) will renain stretched.
+This phenomenon can also be illustrated using the heavy brick and spring.
+We push the brick in the right direction (b) and then pull it back into the left direction (c).
+The spring in cold conditions (c) will remain stretched.
 Reaction force R will be not zero.

 Should we consider this effect during pipe stress analysis calculations?
 Yes!

-Usually, when engineers perform pipe stress analysis, the friction forces in cold state assumed to be zero.
+Usually, when engineers perform pipe stress analysis, the friction forces in the cold state are assumed to be zero.
 The following load cases can be created:

 L1: W+P SUS